johncclayton/monitor-fw-13/README.md

 # Grafana
 The last step is to add a configuration into Grafana for this data source, and to import the performance dashboard.

 Prometheus is running on port 21090 (ports were opened by the monitor-v13-install script).
-You need to create a datasource pointing to this host and port 21090.
+You need to create a Prometheus datasource pointing to this host and port 21090.

-Import a new dashboard from Grafana.com using the following ID: 12667
+Lastly; import a new dashboard from Grafana.com using the following ID: 12667